equivalent/scrapbook2/archive/blogs/2016-01-10-build-or-not-to-build-docker-images-in-the-cloud.md

 But when I let the Quay.io to build the docker image for me from Github branch, it seems that one part went wrong and container was crushing.
- I cannot go to much details into this, but the point of this article is the idea/question **who should be building the Docker image in first place**.
+ I cannot go to much details into this, but the point of this article is the idea/question: **who should be building the Docker image in the first place ?**.

 Letting hosted container service (or custom build machines) to build your images make perfect sence.
 The setup is the same for everyone, junior developers don't have to care